tuananhhedspibk/terraform-associate-003/state.md

 # State in terraform

-This is a necessaray requirement for terraform to function.
+This is a necessary requirement for terraform to function.

 For more details you can see in: <https://developer.hashicorp.com/terraform/language/state/purpose>